 The Recipe

-Melt the butter in a microwave (about 40 seconds) or in a sauce pan; then pour the melted butter in the bottom of your baking dish.
+Melt the butter in a microwave (about 40 seconds) then pour it in the bottom of your baking dish.

 Combine the flour, sugar and baking powder in a mixing bowl and use a whisk to ensure all the ingredients are well combined.